UPDATE: Scott Meacham’s Dartmo also remembers my proposal for a coat of arms for Dartmouth.

 UPDATE: From the Valley News, a depiction of Dartmouth’s new primary logo, and prescribed typography (with the old combination below):

-Some have noticed that the new “tree-in-D” logo bears a remarkable similarity to Stanford’s athletic logo, a pine tree growing in front of a cardinal-colored athletic-font capital “S.” I think that’s what I don’t like about it – it looks like something that might appear on a sports jersey or football helmet, and any university that uses athletic symbols as its primary symbols has seriously misplaced priorities.
+The new “D-Pine” logo is simple, recognizable, and appropriate to Dartmouth – all good things.
+Some though have noticed that it bears a remarkable similarity to Stanford’s athletic logo, a pine tree growing in front of a cardinal-colored athletic-font capital “S.” If I have any problem with it, it’s that – it looks like something that might appear on a sports jersey or football helmet, and any university that uses athletic symbols as its primary symbols has misplaced priorities.

 Here is a collection of all the seals of the Ivy League: